- Purpose and Applicability

 Children are a federally designated “protected population” with additional regulatory protections and requirements described in Subpart D of the Common Rule.
 When children participate in research, parent/guardian permission and child assent are sought rather than consent.

-See GUIDANCE Involvement of Children in Research for a discussion of who qualifies as a child.
-See the assent section of this guidance for details about when assent must be obtained and for guidance about designing the assent process and form.
+Review our guidance on Involvement of Children in Research for a discussion of who qualifies as a child.
+Review the assent section of this guidance for details about when assent must be obtained and for guidance about designing the assent process and form.

 One or two parent permission.
-The permission of one or both parents may be required depending on the children’s risk level category as determined by the IRB (GUIDANCE Involvement of Children in Research; WORKSHEET Children).
+The permission of one or both parents may be required depending on the children’s risk level category as determined by the IRB (Involvement of Children in Research guidance; Children worksheet).

 Waivers and alterations.
 Parental permission can be waived or altered, and documentation of permission can be waived, under the same criteria for waiving or altering consent and consent documentation.
 [For FDA-regulated research, parental permission can only be waived under the minimal risk criteria.]
-See WORKSHEET Children for a full description of waiver criteria.
+Review the Children worksheet for a full description of waiver criteria.

 Pregnant women and neonates